Make Grilled Fruit: Pineapple & Strawberries

 Here’s a basic recipe for grilling all fruits.

 Melissa’s uses its own Sugar Cane Swizzle Stix instead of wood skewers, and adds a dessert sauce.
 We prefer the natural, sweet flavor of the fruit without a sauce.

-1. Carefully pierce a piece of pineapple with a swizzle stick.
+1. CAREFULLY PIERCE a piece of pineapple with a swizzle stick.
 It will be necessary to make a pilot hole with a large wooden skewer first so you don’t split the fruit.
-Tthen do the same with a strawberry.
+Then do the same with a strawberry.
 Repeat the sequence until one skewer is complete, with two pineapple chunks and two strawberries per skewer.
 (If you’re using wood skewers, this step is not necessary.)